juliokozarewicz/juliokozarewicz/README.md

 Welcome to my GitHub profile! 🎉

-I'm a **software engineer** specializing in backend development, with experience in mobile development, frontend, and UI design.
-I've always been passionate about photography, technology, gaming, art, science fiction, and mathematics.
-My strong analytical skills help me spot problems and come up with creative and effective solutions.
+I am a software engineer with a focus on backend development, I also have knowledge in front-end development, mobile applications and UI design.
+I’ve always been passionate about photography, technology, gaming, art, science fiction and mathematics.
+My analytical skills help me spot issues and come up with creative solutions.
 I tackle challenges with determination and proactivity, always looking for ways to improve.
-That's why I've decided to use my knowledge to create useful and engaging solutions, always aiming to infuse a 'feeling' into my projects based on the ideas and experiences I've gathered throughout my life.
+I'm excited to use my skills to develop innovative and impactful solutions that meet your needs.

 ## **My Areas of Expertise** 💡🚀